cleancoindev/chainlol/README.md

-# Wagmify.me — Navigate Crypto
+# Nike — Fastest way to Navigate Crypto

-The tool makes it faster to navigate to common crypto sites — instead of going to CoinGeiko.ccom and searching for olympus, you can just type in `p ohm` and the tool will automatically redirect you.
+The tool makes it faster to navigate to common crypto sites — instead of going to CoinGeiko.com and searching for olympus, you can just type in `p ohm` and the tool will automatically redirect you.

 The tool is built with JS and **runs purely locally in the browser** so there are no securty implications about sending search results to an unknown server.